Hixie/isd/servers/src/systems-server/README.md

 The first `<assetid>` is the child at the focal point.
 That asset will not have an `fcOrbit` feature.
 It is extremely likely, though not guaranteed, that the other listed assets _will_ have such a feature.

+The children of an `fcOrbit` feature should always have a mass flow rate of zero.
+Deviations from this by definition indicate a server bug at this time.

 The three `<double>` parameters for the `<orbit>` children are the semi-major axis (in meters), the eccentricity, and _omega_ (tilt of